Anstrelly History, Family Crest & Coats of Arms

 Early History of the Anstrelly family

 This web page shows only a small excerpt of our Anstrelly research.
-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anstrelly History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anstrelly History in all our PDF Extended History products and printed products wherever possible.

 Anstrelly Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Anstrelly are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Anstrelly include Ansell, Ancell, Ancelle, Anselm, Anselme, Anstrell and many more.

 Early Notables of the Anstrelly family (pre 1700)